grafana/grafana/docs/sources/explore/logs-integration.md

 Explore automatically detects some incorrectly escaped sequences in log lines, such as newlines (`\n`, `\r`) or tabs (`\t`).
 When it detects such sequences, Explore provides an "Escape newlines" option.

+To automatically fix detected incorrectly escaped sequences:

-1. Click the "Escape newlines" button to fix incorrectly escaped sequences.
+1. Click "Escape newlines" to replace the sequences.
-2. Manually review the replacements to confirm that the detection and replacement were correct.
+2. Manually review the replacements to confirm their correctness.

-3. To revert the replacements, click "Remove escaping".
+After replacing these sequences, Explore changes the option from "Escape newlines" to "Remove escaping".
+Clicking this option reverts the replacements.

 #### Derived fields links